anthonybruno/cool-api/README.md

 - This is where Spotify sends us after we've logged in.
 They send us to the URL that we supply, but also give us back an authorization code.
 We use that authorization code to get an access and refresh token.
 - If you have a website, you can put any URL from your domain here, and Spotify will redirect us there after logging in.
 - If you don't have a website, again- that's OK, we can use `http://google.com/callback` or something, but do understand that the domain that owns the website that we redirect to is fully capable of reading the authorization code we receive.
-- Whatever you've provided as the Redirect URL, make sure to update the `.env` with this as well.
+- Whatever you've provided as the `REDIRECT_URL`, make sure to update the `.env` with this as well.

 ### Getting the initial Authorization Code